 Adding a basemap

-Basemaps are background, non-editable, georeferenced images that gives a point of reference on a map.
+Basemaps are background, non-editable, georeferenced images that give a point of reference on a map.
 In this QGIS tutorial, we’ll use the QuickMapServices.

 Go to: Web ▸ QuickMapServices Plugin.

 By selecting a layer from the drop-down menu, you can add it to the map canvas.
 For example, you will see different layers to choose from including: